 The project on religious communities consists of three components.
 First, we aim to carry out original empirical research on how religious communities affect various aspects of flourishing including health, happiness, meaning and purpose, and close social relationships.
-Several papers have been published from this research.

 Second, the project aims to summarize the most rigorous research in this area of religious communities and human flourishing outcomes and to relate it to traditions within theology and philosophy.
 A central component of the review and summary of empirical research is evaluating the strength of the evidence in what is a very large literature.
 Although numerous studies have suggested that participation in religious communities has a beneficial association with a variety of health outcomes, much of the empirical research relating religious participation to health outcomes is problematic because of the issue of "reverse causation" - the possibility that attending religious services might be associated with health only because it is only those who are healthy who can attend.
 Rigorous designs with longitudinal data over time are necessary to control for this possibility and our own empirical research and also our research synthesis summary has restricted attention to those studies with such rigorous designs.
-A draft of our summary on this is available here.

 Publications on Religious Communities and Flourishing

 VanderWeele, T.J.
-(2016).
+(2017).
 Religion and health: a synthesis.
 In: Peteet, J.R. and Balboni, M.J. (eds.).
 Spirituality and Religion within the Culture of Medicine: From Evidence to Practice.
-New York, NY: Oxford University Press.
+New York, NY: Oxford University Press, p 357-401.

 VanderWeele, T.J., Yu, J., Cozier, Y.C., Wise, L., Argentieri, M.A., Rosenberg, L., Palmer, J.R., and Shields, A.E.
-(2016).
+(2017).
 Religious service attendance, prayer, religious coping, and religious-spiritual identity as predictors of all-cause mortality in the Black Women’s Health Study.
-American Journal of Epidemiology, in press.
+American Journal of Epidemiology, 185:515-522.

 Li, S., Okereke, O.I., Chang, S.-C., Kawachi, I., and VanderWeele, T.J.
-(2016) Religious service attendance and lower depression among women – a prospective cohort study.
-Annals of Behavioral Medicine, Published online July 8, 2016. doi: 10.1007/s12160-016-9813-9.
+(2016).
+Religious service attendance and depression among women – a prospective cohort study.
+Annals of Behavioral Medicine, 50:876-884.

 Li, S., Stamfer, M., Williams, D.R. and VanderWeele, T.J.
 (2016).
-Association between religious service attendance and mortality among women.
-JAMA Internal Medicine, 2016;176(6):777-785.
+Association of religious service attendance with mortality among women.
+JAMA Internal Medicine, 176:777-785.